-But why can’t simply write a formula that will spit out a single definitive number?
+But why can’t you simply write a formula that will spit out a single definitive number?

 So what types of things will different banks look at differently?

 1) Determining equity in your home.
 Banks will usually apply some sort of discount to your home value.
 Some banks will apply a 10% discount.
 Others apply 20%.
 This can swing the amount of your OIC offer pretty significantly.
-So can the appraisal (not up to the bank, but worth mentioning).
+So can the appraisal – the appraised value is not up to the bank – but it’s definitely a factor.

 2) Your future earning potential.
 As soon as some banks see that a business owner is a doctor or a lawyer, they will often assume great earning potential.
 Other banks will take the time to understand that not every doctor or lawyer makes a million dollar per year.
 And to get a little touchy feely, some people realize that being a doctor or a lawyer doesn’t make them happy, and they want to try something else.

 3) The stuff that doesn’t show up on your PFS.
 When I worked for a bank, we had a borrower who send us PFS after PFS that showed no income, no assets.
 Yet, the bank management refused to settle.

 And it had nothing to do with what was on SBA Form 1150.
 It had to do with the fact that the bank believed the borrower’s family had money, and they were determined to play hardball until some of that money appeared.

 Obviously this is part of the OIC review process that you’ll likely never be privy to, but for some guarantors, it’s as real as cash in the bank.